VahidDanesh/ai4robotics/HWs/HW7/README.md

 - Training uses MSE loss and Adam optimizer
 - The environment is rendered in real-time during visualization
 - The policy's performance is measured by the total reward accumulated during an episode

-## Submission

-Submit the following files:
-1. `hw7.ipynb` with your code implementations
-2. `trained_pusher_policy.pt` containing your trained model

-The submission will be evaluated based on the performance of your trained policy in the pusher environment.